dioptra-io/zeph-evaluation/README.md

 # 🌬️ Zeph - Paper evaluation

-This is the evaluation scripts for [Zeph](https://github.com/dioptra-io/zeph).
+This is the evaluation scripts for [Zeph](https://github.com/dioptra-io/zeph) used for the evaluation section of the paper.
+You can replicate the results of the paper by running the analysis scripts with your Iris credentials on the same dataset.
+You can also create your own dataset by running the experiment scripts with your Iris credentials.

 # 🧪 Experiments